-- They have to make it easier to cross borders while controlling illegal immigration, fight terrorism, cybercrime, or electoral fraud.
+They have to make it easier to cross borders while controlling illegal immigration and fighting terrorism, cybercrime, or electoral fraud.

-- They need to issue documents compliant with new international standards and regulations, guarantee the security of systems for the production, check of such materials, and data interoperability.
+They need to issue documents compliant with new international standards and regulations, guarantee the security of production systems, and check such materials and data interoperability.

 Is biometrics reliable?